 Make sure you fully and authoritatively solve the problem.
 This usually means that your evergreen article will be longer than normal blog posts, and that’s a good thing.

 Writing more comprehensive articles (2,000 words +) used to give you a big boost in Google as an ‘in-depth article’, with a greater chance of showing on the home page, but Google seem to be removing this feature.
-Long format writing is still great for SEO though, as you have lots of keyword-rich content for it to index.
+Long format writing is still great for search engine performance though, as you have lots of keyword-rich content for it to index.

 Break up your article